alighten-dev/BreakoutSingleInterval/README.md

 ![image](https://github.com/user-attachments/assets/8c336d1d-8813-491d-aa64-6e8e173af809)

-The original indicator and this simplified one work by finding candles on the higher timeframes that engulf their 21 and 14 EMAs.
+The original indicator, and this simplified one, work by finding candles on the higher timeframes that engulf their 21 and 14 EMAs.
 This technique works well for identifying important levels.